react-toolbox/react-toolbox/components/card/readme.md

 | `children` | `Any` |  | Child components, usually Card subcomponents. |
 | `className` | `String` |  | Additional class(es) for custom styling. |
 | `raised` | `Boolean` |  | Increases the shadow depth to appear elevated. |

+Since the `Button` implements a ripple, it accepts theme properties for the ripple as well.
+If you want to compose the default style for the ripple, you just have to provide Ripple keys with custom styles in the theme object.

 ## CardTitle
 A versatile title block that can be used in